-Today the country has 101.53 GW of capacity for renewable energy.
-This makes up 38% of the total installed power capacity.
-The installed power generation capacity has grown at a CAGR of 17.33% from FY16-20.
+Today the country has 152.36 GW of capacity for renewable energy.
+This makes up 38.56% of the total installed power capacity.

 One of the biggest reasons for this growth has been the push and widespread support given by the government.
-By next year the government aims at achieving 227 GW of renewable energy capacity to cross the targets set as per the Paris Agreement of 175 GW.
+By the end of 2022, the government aims at achieving 227 GW of renewable energy capacity to cross the targets set as per the Paris Agreement of 175 GW.
 Out of this 114GW will be solar energy and 67 GW is wind power capacity.